artax-malx/trco/README.md

 TRCO
 =====

-Tradesystem Cocoa (TRCO), system trading active cocoa futures on ICE
+Tradesystem Cocoa (TRCO), system trading active cocoa futures on ICE.

-Note that all code has to be run from the root directory
+Note that all code has to be run from the root directory.

 See presentation [docs/cocoa\_trading\_system.pdf](docs/cocoa_trading_system.pdf) with a description of the methodology and the results.